 Azerbaijan, Trend, Aug.
 19 / N. Umid, S. Isayev

-According to the report, after the cabinet meeting, Rouhani spoke to journalists and said that a special decision has been made regarding clearing the staple goods from customs.
+According to the report, after the cabinet meeting, Rouhani spoke to journalists, where he made the remarks regarding the lake Urmia issue.

 Follow us on Twitter @TRENDNewsAgency